ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 If you say `:source filename internal` the system will echo the input, then echo the tokenized sentences it handled.

-An input sentence that is merely `:quit` will stop source reading before the file ends, and return to normal source input.
+An input sentence that is merely `:quit` or `:exit` will stop source reading before the file ends, and return to normal source input.

+:source can accept a log file and will execute the log entry data appropriate (and skip non-useful lines).

 ### `:pos`
 This is a subset of :prepare that just runs the POS-tagger parser on the input you supply.
 I